robertocandales/task-manager/ARCHITECTURE.md

 ### **Why This Architecture?**

 1. **Clean App.tsx**:
-   - Root component is minimal and focused only on app-level concerns
+   - Root component handles initialization and global providers
    - Easy to understand what the app does at a glance
    - Follows React best practices for root components

+2. **Custom Hooks Pattern**:
+   - Business logic separated from UI components
+   - Reusable across different screens and components
+   - Easy to test and maintain independently
+   - Follows React's composition patterns

-2. **Screen-Based Organization**:
+3. **Screen-Based Organization**:
-   - Each screen encapsulates its own business logic
+   - Screens act as composition layers orchestrating hooks and components
    - Makes it easy to add new features (e.g., Settings screen, Profile screen)
    - Follows mobile app development patterns

-3. **Navigation Separation**:
+4. **Navigation Separation**:
    - Navigation logic is centralized and reusable
    - Easy to implement complex navigation patterns (tabs, modals, deep linking)
    - Can easily add authentication flows or onboarding screens

-4. **Component Reusability**:
+5. **Component Reusability**:
    - UI components are pure and reusable
    - Can be easily moved to a component library
    - Follows composition over inheritance principles